PacktPublishing/LLM-Engineers-Handbook/README.md

 `tools/`: Utility scripts used to call the ZenML pipelines and inference code.

 It contains the following scripts:
-- `run.py``: Entry point script to run ZenML pipelines.
+- `run.py`: Entry point script to run ZenML pipelines.
 - `ml_service.py`: Starts the REST API inference server.
 - `rag.py`: Demonstrates usage of the RAG retrieval module.

-`configs/` : Contains ZenML YAML configuration files to control the execution of pipelines and steps.
+`configs/`: Contains ZenML YAML configuration files to control the execution of pipelines and steps.

-`code_snippets/` : Holds independent code examples that can be executed on their own.
+`code_snippets/`: Holds independent code examples that can be executed independently.

 # Set up local infrastructure (for testing and development)